3 NBA teams have banned fans for disrespectful behavior during playoff games - KESQ

 Those three fans subsequently have been banned indefinitely, the team said.

+Grizzlies Guard Ja Morant’s father, Tee Morant, described to ESPN three incidents that happened to himself and his wife, Jamie Morant.

+Morant told ESPN a sexually explicit remark was made to Jamie Morant.
+Another fan, Tee Morant told ESPN, said to him, “I’ll put a nickel in your back and watch you dance, boy.”
+The third fan ejected, Tee Morant said to ESPN, told Jamie Morant, “Shut the f— up, b—-.”

-A team spokesman told CNN that they were removed and banned due to disruptive behavior and abusive language, but did not provide further specifics regarding the individuals, citing privacy.
+A team spokesman told CNN that fans were removed and banned due to disruptive behavior and abusive language, but did not provide further specifics regarding the individuals, citing privacy.
+It’s not clear whether the fans Tee Morant described to ESPN are the same who were banned by the Jazz.

 “The Utah Jazz have zero tolerance for offensive or disruptive behavior,” the Jazz said in a statement.
 “We apologize to all who were impacted by this unfortunate incident and condemn unacceptable fan behavior.
 The Utah Jazz are committed to ensuring a safe and respectful environment.”